 - In respect of accounts where the aggregate exposure at the time of invocation of the resolution process is Rs.
 100 Crore and above, an independent credit evaluation (ICE) by any one credit rating agency (CRA) authorized by the Reserve Bank needs to be obtained

-- In respect of accounts where the aggregate exposure of the lending institutions at the time of invocation of the resolution process is Rs.
+- In respect of loan accounts where the aggregate exposure of the lending institutions at the time of invocation of the resolution process is Rs.
 1,500 Crore and above, an Expert Committee shall vet the resolution plans to be implemented under this window

 - Further each lending institution shall frame its own Board approved policies pertaining to implementation of viable resolution plans for eligible borrowers under this framework